hi-lavanya/Reflection/README.md

 # 🛡️ Reflection Guide

 This guide explains how to set up a **Reflector** system using Docker.
 The reflector forwards traffic securely to a mirror server, creating a protected proxy layer.
-For complete setup
+For complete setup go through https://github.com/hi-lavanya/mirror/.

 ---